 - Digital strategy exploitation

 - Business Transformation

 - Cost reduction

-- Process improvement and efficiency
+- Business Process Improvement and innovation

-- New organisation design
+- New organisation structures

-- Mergers & Acquisitions
+- Mergers & Acquisitions integration

 - Reuse of shared services